vishnupriyapesu/pes_pd/README.md

 so for this problem we have two solutions :

 1.Bridging attaches ahigher layer intermediary (requires Router awareness)

 2. Add antenna diode cell to leak away charges (Antenna diodes are provides by the SCL)

+- Add a fake Antenna Diode next to every cell input after placement

+- Run the Antenna checker (Magic) in the routed layout

+- if the checker reports a Violation on tthe cell input pin,replace the Fake Diode cell bu a real one